Continuous logistic Gaussian random measure fields for spatial distributional modelling: Conclusion and discussions

 In addition, further work towards evaluating the predictive performance of our model is needed.
 So far, we only relied on a squared integrated Hellinger distance for analytical settings where the reference field was known, and on qualitative and visual validation for the meteorological application.
 Comparing samples to predicted density fields calls for investigations in the field of scoring probabilistic forecasts of (fields of) densities.
 Therefore, evaluating the performances of the SLGP under several kernel settings, and comparing them to each other and to baseline methods is another main research direction.

 As for implementation, we already highlighted in the Section \ref{sec:app}, that the current implementation leaves room to improvement.
-So far, choosing the basis functions in the finite rank implementation, the hyper-parameters prior, the trend of the GP, and even the range $\xI$ to consider was done mostly thanks to expert knowledge or trial and errors.
-We would greatly benefit from development in the methodology, as this might reduce the occurrence of artefacts thus improving the quality of predictions.
+So far, choosing the basis functions in the finite rank implementation, the hyper-parameters prior, the trend of the GP, and even the range $\xI$ to consider was done mostly on the basis of expert knowledge or trial and errors.
+We would greatly benefit from development in the methodology, as this might reduce some computational costs while improving the quality of predictions.
 A more efficient implementation would also allow us to use the SLGP model at higher scales (i.e. with more data points and higher dimensions).

 The SLGP could be highly instrumental for Bayesian inference, even more so as the latter progress would be achieved.
-We already started exploring its applicability to stochastic optimisation \citep{gautier2021SLGPoptim}, and are optimistic about the SLGP's potential for speeding up Approximate Bayesian Computations \citep{Gautier2020Neurips}.
+We already started exploring its applicability to stochastic optimisation \citep{gautier_goal-oriented_2021}, and are optimistic about the SLGP's potential for speeding up Approximate Bayesian Computations \citep{gautier_probabilistic_2020}.
 Indeed, the flexibility of the non-parametric model allows for density estimation and it allows us to generate plausible densities.
-Having a generative model proves to be very beneficial, as it allows, for instance to derive experimental designs \citep{Bect2019}.
+Having a generative model proves to be very beneficial, as it allows, for instance to derive experimental designs \citep{bect_supermartingale_2019}.

-\begin{acks}[Acknowledgments] This contribution is supported by the Swiss National Science Foundation project number 178858.
-Calculations in Section~\ref{sec:app:subsec:an} were performed on UBELIX (\url{http://www.id.unibe.ch/hpc}), the HPC cluster at the University of Bern.\\ The authors would like to warmly thank Wolfgang Polonik for his time and his review of an earlier version of this paper.
-They are also grateful to Ilya Molchanov and Yves Deville for their knowledgeable and insightful comments. \end{acks}